 Door to door, plan on roughly 55 minutes.
 Buses run daily, with thinner timetables at the weekend.
 Every vehicle is accessible, air-conditioned, and fitted with free Wi-Fi.

-A single costs 2.25$ / 2.10€ (fare set by Miami-Dade Transit).
+A single costs $2.25 (fare set by Miami-Dade Transit).
 You can buy a ticket in several ways:

-* Onboard (cash or card)
+- Onboard (cash or card)

-* Via the Go Miami-Dade Transit App
+- Via the Go Miami-Dade Transit App

-* With EASY Card or EASY Ticket
+- With EASY Card or EASY Ticket

-* Via contactless payment
+- Via contactless payment

-An EASY Card sets you back 2$ / 1.87€ and stays valid for 20 years.
+An EASY Card sets you back $2 and stays valid for 20 years.
 EASY Tickets last 60 days.
 Switching between Metrobus, Metrorail, and Metromover costs nothing inside a 3-hour window.

 The Orange Line runs:

-* Weekdays: every 10 to 15 minutes from 05:00 am to midnight
+- Weekdays: every 10 to 15 minutes from 05:00 am to midnight

-* Evenings: every 30 minutes
+- Evenings: every 30 minutes

-* Weekends: every 15 minutes (transfer to Green Line at Earlington Heights required)
+- Weekends: every 15 minutes (transfer to Green Line at Earlington Heights required)

 Reaching Government Center Station takes around 20 minutes, and the heart of the city is then about a 10-minute walk away.

-The rail fare holds at 2.25$ / 2.10€ (set by Miami-Dade Transit).
+The rail fare holds at $2.25 (set by Miami-Dade Transit).
 Pay at the fare gates with contactless, an EASY Card, an EASY Ticket, or through the transit app.

 Tip: Metrorail trains carry free Wi-Fi.

+Rent a car at MIA if you plan to explore beyond downtown: the drive into the center takes about 20 minutes off-peak, but downtown parking is pricey.
 Renting suits anyone who prizes flexibility and going it alone.
 Every big rental brand keeps a desk at the airport, so prices stay competitive and the choice of cars is broad.

 In ordinary traffic the drive runs about 20 minutes.
 During the morning and afternoon rush (07:00 to 09:00 and 15:00 to 19:30), though, congestion can stretch that out considerably.

 Parking in the centre is pricey and can be hard to find.
 Should your hotel lack a car park, book a space ahead of time.
+Not chosen a room yet?
+See hotels near MIA and in the city centre.

+A private transfer is worth it when you want a fixed price agreed in advance and a driver meeting you past baggage claim — typically for families, business travelers and late-night arrivals.
 A booked transfer delivers a polished, low-stress arrival.
 Your driver meets you past baggage claim, takes the bags off your hands, and walks you to a car waiting right outside the terminal.

 These cost more than a cab, yet the price is fixed, the service personal, and the comfort a step up.
 Reserve early and you can weigh up options before locking in a good rate.